 The Squamish Nation and Lil’wat Nation have coexisted respectfully as neighbors in the Sea to Sky corridor since time immemorial.
 They have thrived on the bounty of the ocean, rivers, and land — living in close relationship with the world around us.
 These two distinct cultures are grounded in rich and ancient traditions, which continue to grow and evolve.

 Join a Cultural Ambassador on a guided tour, share in their stories, and experience an overview of the traditional way of life of both Nations at the Squmaish Lil’wat Cultural Centre.
-On the tour you’ll experience a welcome song, enjoy an inspiring film, and create your own cedar rope craft to take home as a keepsake.
+On the tour you’ll experience a welcome song, enjoy an inspiring film, and optional crafty activity to take home as a keepsake.

 One of the most stunning features inside the longhouse inspired building is the 40-foot Salish hunting canoe, honed by master carvers from a single cedar tree.
-If you’re visiting in the summer months check their website for information on their seasonal forest walk tours and outdoor Tuesday summer barbeque nights.
+If you’re visiting in the summer months check their website for information on their seasonal forest walk tours and Summer Feast & Performance on Tuesdays and Sundays.

 Try the traditional Bannock Bread at the Thunderbird Cafe, and if you’re looking for a unique gift to take home make sure to stop by their shop that specializes in authentic, handcrafted Northwest Coast First Nations merchandise.